-Herbs — you can substitute in fresh herbs in place of the dried if you have them on hand.
-Just multiply the herb amounts by 3 to get the measurement of fresh ingredients you will need.
+- Herbs - you can substitute in fresh herbs in place of the dried if you have them on hand.
+Just use 3 times the amount of fresh ingredients as you would dry.

 The best type of canned tuna for this salad is solid albacore tuna.
 It is a meatier type of tuna that has a cleaner flavor than chunk light or other types of tuna.
-It costs a bit more than some other types of tuna — around $2-$3/can here in the States — but we only need two cans to feed 12 people with this recipe, so the cost per serving is actually quite reasonable.
+If you don't have or can't find albacore tuna, however, chunk link tuna can work as a substitute.

 Yes, you can divide or multiply this recipe by whatever amount you would lik and follow the recipes as directed.

-Yes, it is pretty simple to make this pasta salad gluten-free.
-Just substitute in gluten-free pasta in the place of traditional wheat pasta and your salad will be safe to eat!
+- Gluten-free: to make this pasta salad gluten-free, just substitute in gluten-free pasta in the place of traditional wheat pasta

 This healthy salad is delicious served on its own, but it's also super tasty served the following ways